-When you hear the phrase ‘search engine’, what’s the first name that pops into your head?
+When you hear the phrase ‘search engine,’ what’s the first name that pops into your head?
 For most of us, the answer would be Google.
 And that’s because for almost two decades now, Google has had more than 90% market share among search engines.
-Google’s market dominance is such that so many people haven’t used or even tried a different search engine.
+Google’s market dominance is such that most people haven’t used or even tried a different search engine.

-Even in 2008, the year in which Gabriel Weinberg launched DuckDuckGo, Google had around 90% percent market share?
+Even in 2008, when Gabriel Weinberg launched DuckDuckGo, Google had around 90% percent market share?
 So why did he even bother building an alternative to a search giant like Google?
 Originally, he had no plans of launching a search engine.
-All he was trying to do was to improve his Google results by implementing features like spam removal and adding instant answers ( Google Search results weren’t as good back then).
+All he was trying to do was improve his Google results by implementing features like spam removal and adding instant answers ( Google Search results weren’t as good back then).
 He also added Wikipedia to the top and included privacy features.

-At that time, he wasn’t thinking about DDG ( For the sake of ease, we’re going to refer to DuckDuckGo as DDG in the article going ahead ) from a business perspective and just put it out there to see if people would like it.
-By the end of 2010, his iterative work on the project had made it so much better that people started to switch to DDG.
+At that time, he wasn’t thinking about DuckDuckGo from a business perspective and just put it out there to see if people would like it.
+By the end of 2010, his iterative work on the project had made it so much better that people started to switch to DuckDuckGo.
 The search engine was getting around 59,692 searches a day.

-The traction enabled Gabriel Weinberg, DDG’s founder, to raise $3 million from Union Square Ventures and a few angel investors in 2011.
-Around the same time, he decided that privacy would be DDG’s differentiating factor.
-This was and still is very contrary to the popular belief that search engines need to track users and store data to make money.
-[We will discuss why Google tracks users even then below]
+The traction enabled Gabriel Weinberg, DuckDuckGo’s founder, to raise $3 million from Union Square Ventures and a few angel investors in 2011.
+Around the same time, he decided that privacy would be DuckDuckGo’s differentiating factor.
+This privacy-first approach was and still is, contrary to the popular belief that search engines need to track users and store data to make money (We will discuss why Google tracks users even then below).

-After raising money, DDG took a dig at Google with a billboard that read, “Google tracks you.
-We don’t”
+After raising money, DuckDuckGo took a dig at Google with a billboard that read, “Google tracks you.
+We don’t.”

-The billboard caught the media’s attention, helping DDG increase its user base significantly.
-Since then, DDG user queries have seen positive Year-Over-Year growth due to both internal and external events.
+The billboard caught the media’s attention, helping DuckDuckGo increase its user base significantly.
+Since then, DuckDuckGo user queries have seen positive Year-Over-Year growth due to internal and external events.

 Point A on the image represents the “Google tracks you.
 We don’t” billboard.

-Point C represents when whistleblower Edward Snowden blew the whistle on NSA spying.
+Point C represents when whistleblower Edward Snowden blew the whistle on NSA’s & US government’s mass population surveillance and spying.

-Point D & E represents when Safari & Firefox included DuckDuckGo as a search engine option.
+Point D & E represent when Safari & Firefox included DuckDuckGo as a search engine option.

-Daily Searches: While DuckDuckGo gets 97 million daily searches as of Oct 2021, it pales in comparison to the 5.6 billion daily searches on Google ( Please note that these are estimated daily searches.
+Even though DuckDuckGo’s user base has grown over the years, it still obviously pales compared to Google.
+As of March 2022, DuckDuckGo has a market share of 0.69%, while Google dominates the search engine market with a 91.56% market share.
+While DuckDuckGo gets 98 million daily searches as of March 2022, it pales compared to the 5.6 billion daily searches on Google ( Please note that these are estimated daily searches.
 Google doesn’t reveal actual numbers ).

-Earnings: In 2021, Gabriel Weinberg revealed that DDG’s yearly revenue now exceeded $100 million while Google’s generated revenue of $104 billion from “Search and other”, a term that includes revenue from Google’s search properties and ads on other Google-owned properties like Gmail, Maps and the Google Play app store.
-Despite the fact that we don’t know how much search ads individually contribute to Google’s bottom line, it would be safe to assume that revenue generated from Google’s search ads is significantly higher than the revenue generated by DuckDuckGo.
+In 2021, Gabriel Weinberg revealed that DuckDuckGo’s yearly revenue now exceeded $100 million while Google’s generated revenue of $104 billion from “Search and other,” a term that includes revenue from Google’s search properties and ads on other Google-owned properties like Gmail, Maps and the Google Play app store.
+Even though we don’t know how much search ads individually contribute to Google’s bottom line, it would be safe to assume that revenue generated from Google’s search ads is significantly higher than the revenue generated by DuckDuckGo.

-When it comes to privacy, Google & DuckDuckGo take a completely opposite stance.
-While the CEO of DDG, Gabriel Weinberg Gabriel says it is a myth that you have to track users to advertise; Google’s CEO, Sundar Pichai embraces the idea that Google collects user data without failing to add that it does so to make its services more useful to the average user.
+When it comes to privacy, Google & DuckDuckGo take an opposite stance.
+While the CEO of DuckDuckGo, Gabriel Weinberg Gabriel says it is a myth that you have to track users to advertise; Google’s CEO, Sundar Pichai, embraces the idea that Google collects user data without failing to add that it does so to make its services more useful to the average user.

 DuckDuckGo Business Model

-DuckDuckGo makes money from two sources: keyword-based search advertising & anonymous affiliate partnerships with Amazon & eBay.
+DuckDuckGo makes money from three sources: keyword-based search advertising & anonymous affiliate partnerships with Amazon & eBay and licensing fee for its tracker radar tool.
 DuckDuckGo became profitable in 2014, six years after its founding in 2008, and has been profitable ever since without collecting any personal information of people using the search engine.

-Let’s have a look at each one of the revenue sources individually to understand them better.
+Let’s look at each of the revenue sources individually to understand them better.

-Just like you see ads on Google search, DDG also serves users with ads when they type in a search query.
-For example, if you tell DDG you’re looking for a dishwasher, you get dishwasher ads above the organic results.
+Just like you see ads on Google search, DuckDuckGo also serves users with ads when they type in a search query.
+For example, if you tell DuckDuckGo you’re looking for a dishwasher, you get dishwasher ads above the organic results.

-Every time a user clicks on an ad, DDG makes money.
+Every time a user clicks on an ad, DuckDuckGo makes money.
 This is similar to how Google makes money via Keyword-based search advertising.
 But the difference lies in the amount of data they collect.
-The searches you make on DDG are kept private, even from DDG.
-Every time you use DDG to make a search, it’s like you’re using it for the first time.
+The searches you make on DuckDuckGo are kept private, even from DuckDuckGo.
+Every time you use DuckDuckGo to make a search, it’s like you’re using it for the first time.

 On the other hand, Google tracks users’ searches, mines them, and uses the data to create a user profile that allows advertisers to follow you with banner ads on millions of websites and Apps that have signed up on Google’s ad network.